NigelWGMajor/simulatorA/readme.md

 # Simulator

+This is intended to provide simulation of an actor selecting elements from a field of colors.

 When we have at least one selection, we recommend others according to some algorithm based on similarity.

-The actor can ignore, accept or actively reject any of these
+The actor can ignore, accept or actively reject any of these, and we an state a probability for this.

 To model preference, there is built-in aversion and attraction.
 The red corner is avoided, green is more actively sought, and blue is neutral.
 This only applies to NEW selections made using the Add Biased button: Cycle mode always uses the biased add.
 This can be used to verify that the recommendations evolve approriately in relation to the biased field of selections.